Tomás Rivera Lecture Series

 Each year a distinguished scholar or national leader is selected to present the Tomás Rivera Lecture.
 In the tradition of the Hispanic Caucus, AAHHE continues this series.
 Named in honor of the late Dr. Tomás Rivera, professor, poet and former president of the University of California, Riverside, this series highlights the keynote address delivered each year at the annual American Association of Hispanics in Higher Education (AAHHE) conference.
 Read more about Dr. Tomás Rivera here.

-38th Annual Tomás Rivera Lecture March 10, 2022, 8:30 - 9:30 AM PST AAHHE National Conference
+42nd Annual Tomás Rivera Lecture Friday, March 27, 2026, 1:00 - 2:00 PM PDT AAHHE National Conference

 The ETS Policy Evaluation and Research Center is pleased to have published the following lectures: